sdvegetationimaging/Imaging-Analysis/README.md

 # Image Analysis

-Analysis, such as NDVI of images, coming soon!
+NDVI of images, and other useful plant health indicators, coming soon!